UN, AU, ECOWAS, Others Suffer Funding Gaps Amid 50% Drop in Multilateral Peacekeeping Operations

 “This came after a US-backed initiative in 2024 to transform the Multinational Security Support Mission in Haiti (MSS) into a UN-led and UN-funded peacekeeping operation stalled mainly because of opposition from China and Russia in the UN Security Council,” the report said.

-It observed that there is no viable alternatives to UN-led conflict management.
+It observed that there are no viable alternatives to UN-led conflict management.

 “The result is likely to be more conflicts, and these conflicts are likely to have even graver impacts on civilians as states abandon long-established norms.”

-Senior Researcher in the SIPRI Peace Operations and Conflict Management Programme, Dr. Claudia Pfeifer Cruz, observed that regional organisations like AU, ECOWAS and OSCE lack key capabilities when it comes to successful, integrated peacebuilding, while they are also plagued by funding shortfalls and inability to reach agreement like the UN.
+Senior Researcher in the SIPRI Peace Operations and Conflict Management Programme, Dr. Claudia Pfeifer Cruz, observed that regional organisations like AU, ECOWAS and OSCE lack key capabilities when it comes to successful, integrated peacebuilding, while they are also plagued by funding shortfalls.

 As UN-led conflict management recedes, it is leaving a growing gap that alternative models are unable to fill, he said.